onap/cps/docs/cps-events.rst

 LCM events and state handler
 ----------------------------
-The LCM events are triggered under the state handler which has the following responsibilities:
+LCM events are triggered by a change in cm handle state.
+It has the following responsibilities:

 #.
 Updating and persisting cm handle state based on the target state of the cm handle

 #.
-Create and calls to publish the LCM event based on the cm handle state transition that occured
+Create and calls to publish the LCM event based on the cm handle state transition that occurred

 	**3 possible event types:**